frootlab/rian/docs/introduction.rst

 .. image:: images/model.png
    :width: 300
    :align: center
-   :alt: Nemoa Deep Belief Model
+   :alt: Rian Deep Belief Model

-*Nemoa* is a data analysis framework for collaborative data science and enterprise application.
+*Rian* is a data analysis framework for collaborative data science and enterprise application.
 The key goal of the project is to provide a long-term data analysis framework, which seemingly integrates into existing enterprise data environments and thereby supports collaborative data science.
-To achieve this goal nemoa orchestrates established frameworks like `TensorFlow®`_ and `SQLAlchemy`_ and dynamically extends their capabilities by community driven algorithms for probabilistic graphical modeling [PGM]_, machine learning [ML]_ and structured data-analysis [SDA]_.
+To achieve this goal rian orchestrates established frameworks like `TensorFlow®`_ and `SQLAlchemy`_ and dynamically extends their capabilities by community driven algorithms for probabilistic graphical modeling [PGM]_, machine learning [ML]_ and structured data-analysis [SDA]_.

 Components
 ----------
-Nemoa is open source and based on the `Python`_ programming language.
+Rian is open source and based on the `Python`_ programming language.
 It
 provides:

     * A transparent `DW`_ architecture for the seamless integration of existing